shiv6891/shiv6891.github.io/_pages/about.md

 Hi!

-I am a PhD scholar at IIT Delhi and working as a Lead researcher at Wipro R&D (Lab45), Wipro Ltd.
+I am a Postdoctoral researcher at UKP Lab, TU Darmstadt.

+I am currently working on Contextual and Applied Multimodal Reasoning, focusing on hetrogenous data types.

-My thesis revolves around analyzing and characterizing Harmfulness within memes.
+I pursued my PhD at IIT Delhi, and my thesis revolves around analyzing and characterizing Harmfulness within memes.
 Besides staring at memes that are both funny and outrageous, I primarily explore various computational solutions involving multimodality and LLMs towards modeling the affective dimensions that enable characterisation and contextualisation of harmful memes.

 Specifically, I'm looking into aspects related to: